 This question has become a fascination and a challenge for me.
-My goal for the year is to complete additional research and thinking on the question, and then to develop a set of newsletters on the subject.
+My goal for the year is to complete additional research and thinking on the question, and then to develop a set of posts on the subject.

 But for now, let me share with you a few examples of how corporate culture is built and maintained: